Urine Smells Bad for These 8 Reasons

 If you’ve started to use them, and you notice bad smelling urine at the same time, listen up.
 It would be best for you to stop as soon as possible.

-Vaginal douches don’t only clean your vagina.
+As a report in Women’s Health points out, vaginal douches don’t only clean your vagina.
 They also damage the bacteria in your genital area.
 The result is that they make bad smells worse instead of making them better.

-If you have a bad smell coming from your feminine area for a couple of months, you should talk to your doctor instead of using this treatment.
+If you have a bad smell coming from your feminine area for a couple of months, you should talk to your gynecologist instead of using this treatment.
 They can tell you if you have a real problem or if it’s something normal.
 And, they’ll also tell you if you need treatment or not.

 The same hormones that help you during the fetal gestation period (estrogen and progesterone) also regulate your menstrual cycle.